COVID-19 Updates Regarding Events, Meetings, and Other Activities

 What happens if my student organization violates any of these directives?

-Student orgs, regardless of whether they are currently registered with Student Activities, that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office and will be unable to reserve space on-campus for the remainder of the Spring semester.
+Student orgs, regardless of whether they are currently registered with Student Activities, that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office and will be unable to reserve space on-campus for the remainder of the Spring semester and possibly into the Fall semester.
 When student org activities are brought to Student Activities' or Dean of Students' attention, we look into each situation, taking into consideration university policies/directives, which may include UNT's free speech policy, and state and federal law/executive orders.
 If you see something you believe violates the UNT Code of Student Conduct, please submit it and the Dean of Students' office will review it.
 If it is determined that a student org is not following directives, the student org and involved students may be held accountable for violating the UNT Code of Student Conduct, which is applicable both on- and off-campus.

 What are the options regarding virtual activities?